 The Program supports efforts to advance carpet designed for recyclability, along with a range of options to handle the many carpet materials in the marketplace.
+(See also Innovation & Design Grants section starting on page 52 in support of this effort.)
 Accordingly, the Program also supports the development of advanced technology that can convert PCC into basic chemical building blocks.
 The Program does not support energy conversion or fuel applications.